The Bachelor (American TV series) season 15: Filming and development

 This season traveled to far-flung locales in Las Vegas, Nevada, Costa Rica, the British overseas territory of Anguilla and South Africa.
 Appearances on this season included Drew Pinsky, Train and Seal.

 Contestants

 The cast was revealed on December 17, 2010.
 Biographical information according to ABC official series site, plus footnoted additions.

 Future appearances

 The Bachelorette

 Ashley Hebert was chosen as lead of the seventh season of The Bachelorette.

-Emily Maynard was chosen as the lead of the eighth season of The Bachelorette the following year.
+The following year, Emily Maynard was chosen as the lead of the eighth season of The Bachelorette.

 Bachelor Pad

-Alli Travis, Jackie Gordon, Melissa Schreiber and Michelle Money returned for the second season of Bachelor Pad.
-Travis was eliminated during week 1, Gordon during week 2, and Schreiber during week 4.
-Money and her partner, Graham Bunn, were eliminated during week 7, finishing as the runners-up.
+Alli Travis, Jackie Gordon, Melissa Schreiber, and Michelle Money returned for the second season of Bachelor Pad.
+Alli was eliminated in week 1, Jackie in week 2, and Melissa in week 4.
+Michelle and her partner, Graham Bunn, were eliminated in week 7, finishing as the runners-up.

 The Bachelor

 Shawntel Newton appeared in one episode of the sixteenth season of The Bachelor.